Police probe early morning blast at Portland food cart area - KTVZ

 Officers searched the area but found no one with any injuries.

-There was no immediate word on a potential cause for the explosion.

-Area streets were closed as a bomb squad swept the area for potential explosive devices.
+Area streets were temporarily closed as a bomb squad swept the area for potential explosive devices.